Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Electric field reconstruction

 \section{Electric field reconstruction}

-As mentioned in Section \ref{sim_set}, the electric field in the simulations is provided in Cartesian coordinates.
-Since electromagnetic waves in the air are transverse waves, the component along the propagation direction, $\hat{r}$, is negligible.
-Consequently, we can reduce one degree of freedom.
-Expressing the convolution more conveniently using spherical coordinates:
+Given that electromagnetic waves in air propagate as transverse waves, the electric field component along the radial direction (aligned with the propagation direction $\hat{r}$) is negligible.
+This allows for the elimination of one degree of freedom.
+To simplify the convolution formalism, the voltage is expressed in spherical coordinates as:

-where $\mathcal{V}_{\mathrm{oc}}$ is open circuit voltage, subscripts 1,2,3 in $\mathcal{H}$ represent three polarizations of antenna, and $\theta$ , $\phi$ and $r$ are the spherical coordinate components of each polarization. $\mathcal{N}(f)$ represents the noise added in each polarization and we choose the sky map corresponding to LST=18h, which represents a relatively high noise level at each polarization.
+where $\mathcal{V}_{\mathrm{oc}}$ denotes the open circuit voltage.
+The subscripts 1,2,3 in the vector $\mathcal{H}$ correspond to the three orthogonal antenna arms, while $\theta$, $\phi$ and $r$ represent the directions of electric field polarization in spherical coordinates \cite{abreu2012antennas}. $\mathcal{N}(f)$ represents the noise added in each polarization.

+For this analysis, the galactic noise at LST = 18h is used, as it corresponds to elevated noise levels across all polarizations.

-The grey lines in Figure \ref{fig:ant_respn_dipole} and \ref{fig:ant_resp}, show that the $\hat{r}$ component is indeed a small quantity.
-Hence the 3 by 3 response matrix can be reduced to 3 by 2.
+The $r$-component of equivalent length of antenna, as shown in Figure \ref{fig:ant_respn_dipole} and \ref{fig:ant_resp} is negligible.
+Consequently, the original 3×3 response matrix can be reduced to a 3×2 formulation as: